Moderna COVID-19 Vaccine

 - The vaccine is authorized in patients ≥ 18 years of age.

-- The vaccination provider must give the individual receiving the Moderna COVID-19 vaccine or their caregiver the “Fact Sheet for Recipients and Caregivers” prior to the individual receiving Moderna COVID-19 vaccine.
+- The vaccination provider must give the individual receiving the Moderna COVID-19 vaccine or their caregiver the “Fact Sheet for Recipients and Caregivers” prior to the individual receiving the Moderna COVID-19 vaccine.

 - Vaccine providers must include vaccine information to either the state’s or local jurisdiction’s Immunization Information System or other designated systems.